freon4dsl/Freon-documentation/docu-content/050_Background/030_About_the_Name/+page.md

     let figureNumber2 = 2;
 </script>

-# The name <i>ProjectIt</i> has changed to <i>Freon</i>
+# About the Name <i>Freon</i>

+About the origins of the name Freon...

+## Previously known as <i>ProjectIt</i>

+Freon started out as an experiment, trying to create a projectional editor for the web.
+At that time it was called _ProjectIt_.
-Because the nature of this project has changed from a tool to create a projectional editor to a tool to create a DSL, we have decided to change the name of the project.
-In the future, this tool will be called <i>'Freon'</i>.
+Because over the years the nature of the project has changed from a tool to create a projectional editor to a tool to create a DSL, the name has been changed to _'Freon'_.

-## Why the Name <i>Freon</i>?

 The name <i>Freon</i> was chosen, simply because we like it, but also because it is the Frisian word for 'friend'.
 We certainly want Freon to be a developer-, and user-friendly tool.
 There has been some discussion about how to pronounce Freon.
-A native Frisian speaker has been so kind to provide us with the following sound bite.
+A native Frisian speaker has been so kind to provide us with a sound bite.
 (Thanks, Meinte!)
 <audio controls><source src="../../freon - pronunciation.mp3" type="audio/mpeg">Your browser does not support the audio element.</audio>

 Besides that, we could not resist the temptation to invent yet another reason for this name.
-If you like, you can read all about the myth of the god of languages, who is, of course, named <i>Freon</i>.
+If you like, you can read all about the myth of the god of languages, who is, of course, named _Freon_.

 ## The Myth of <i>Freon</i>